OrangeKami/T3A2-A/README.md

       <h4><u>User registration and profile modification</u></h4>
       As James, Software Engineer, I want to be able to sign up, sign in, and edit my user profile, so I can manage my account.
     </td>
-    <td>“After sign up and sign in to an account, I should be able to edit my user profile.
+    <td>“After signing up and signing in to an account, I should be able to edit my user profile.
 This is just a common feature that everyone has to allow users to manage their account.” – James</td>
     <td></td>
     <td></td>
   </tr>